JuanJoseJ/ML_Wine_Project/README.md

 Initially, the model was run with the original unchanged data, which achived with a π=0.5 a mean DCF of 0.363 and with a π=0.4 a DCF of 0.491; for gaussianissed data we on a π=0.5 it achived a DCF of 0.328 and for a π=0.4 it got a DCF of 0.427.
 An improvement by the gausseanization of the data was expected as representative outliners were found, although a decrease on the prior probability for class 1, which has less samples, should improve the result, which it didnt.
 Finally, PCA for m=10 was used on the gausseanissed data the reduce furthermore the effect of the codependence of the attributes.
 For a π=0.5 an improved DCF of 0.324 was achived and with π=0.4 the DCF was 0.424.

+## Logistic regression models analysis

+### Linear logistic regression
+The formula was modified to include re-balancing of the costs (pick the formula from slides)

 # What to include in the report

 ## Analysis of the problem